TheRealMilesLee/TheRealMilesLee/README.md

 # The code is what makes us come alive

-Welcome to Miles Lee's Page
+Hi there, glad you came.
+Take a seat and checking some of my projects!

 - This is what I'm working on [MusicPlayer on macOS](https://github.com/TheRealMilesLee/MusicPlayer-macOS)
-- Compiler and database is what I'm study on
+- I'm interesting in distributed systems and cyber security
 - Any questions?
-Contact me at [This address](hl3265@truman.edu)
+Contact me at [This address](trdli@ucdavis.edu)

 ## Tech Stack
 ![Python](https://img.shields.io/badge/-Python-192133?style=flat-square&logo=python&logoColor=white)